public-transport/transport-apis/readme.md

 The following properties are defined for each coverage category:
 * `area`: a GeoJSON Polygon or MultiPolygon defining the geographic area.
 This can be reasonably coarse; meter-precision is neither necessary nor practically meaningful.
+It should fully cover the area, but does not need to add additional buffers/offsets beyond that.
 * `region`: an array of ISO-3166-1 alpha 2 country codes, or ISO-3166-2 region codes covered.

 Both fields should be provided.